dashjoin/platform/README.md

 )
 ```

-Let's break down what is happening here. $create is a function which creates the record (3rd parameter) in the database (1st parameter) and the table (2nd parameter) specified.
+Let's break down what is happening here. `$create` is a function which creates the record (3rd parameter) in the database (1st parameter) and the table (2nd parameter) specified.
 Database and table are static strings.
 The record consists of four dynamic fields:

 The ID is computed by taking a random number (between 0 and 1), multiplying it with 1 million and rounding it up.
 Thus the ID is a random number between 1 and 1 million, providing reasonable protection from duplicate IDs.

-The user is computed using the same construct ($.user) as for the table widget above.
+The user is computed using the same construct (`$.user`) as for the table widget above.

-The name is specified as $.form.name.
+The name is specified as `$.form.name`.
 The rationale is the following: The user entries are stored in a JSON object form which hangs under the context $.
 In this object, we choose the name specified as the button argument.

-Finally, the submitted field is the current timestamp computed with $now().
+Finally, the submitted field is the current timestamp computed with `$now()`.

 After saving the layout, you can test the functionality.
 Note that you need to refresh the page after a value is submitted.